enqueuer-land/enqueuer/README.md

 Defaults to false.
 Tells to enqueuer that this requisitions should be skipped.
 Check [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/ignore.yml) to see it working.

     ignore: true

+**parallel**\
+Defaults to false.
+Immediate children requisitions should be executed in parallel mode.
+Take a look at [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/parallel.yml) to see it working.

+    parallel: true

 **publishers**\
 List of [publishers](#publisher)